-The Plan's capital is invested in a number of asset classes including short-term investments, bonds, mortgages, equities, real estate, infrastructure, and currency hedging.
+The Plan's capital is invested in a number of asset classes including bonds, mortgages, equities, real estate, infrastructure, and currency forwards.
 The Plan periodically receives new capital from contributions that are required by the Corporation's Funding Policy (refer to Note 1b).
 The Plan also receives investment income and market value increases on its invested capital.

-The Board's objective for managing its capital is outlined in the Plan's SIP&P. The SIP&P communicates a philosophy of diversification and protection of capital to investment managers with an objective of optimizing the Plan's risk/return relationship.
+The Board's objective for managing its capital is outlined in the Plan's Statement of Investment Policies and Procedures (SIP&P).
+The SIP&P communicates a philosophy of diversification and protection of capital to investment managers with an objective of optimizing the Plan's risk/return relationship.
+The risk policies, procedures and objectives have not changed materially from the prior year.
 To achieve acceptable levels of diversification and risk control, the SIP&P sets out guidelines for asset mix, individual equity/bond holdings, industrial sector holdings, debt ratings and bond duration.